Taste (Tyga song)

-"Taste" is a single by American rapper Tyga featuring fellow American rapper Offset of Migos.
+"Taste" is a single by American rapper Tyga featuring fellow American rapper Offset.
 It was released on May 16, 2018, for streaming and digital download by Last Kings Music and Empire Distribution as the lead single for his seventh album Legendary (2019).
-The song was produced by D. A. Doman.
+The song was produced by D.A.
+Got That Dope and features a pitched down vocal originally sung by Cameron Forbes.
 The single peaked at number eight on the Billboard Hot 100, becoming his first chart entry in three years.
-The song marked a career comeback for Tyga as a solo artist, and it is the second highest-charting single of his career behind "Rack City" from 2011.
+The song marked a career comeback for Tyga as a solo artist, and it is the second highest-charting single of his career behind "Rack City".
+On September 24, 2024, the song became officially certified Diamond by the RIAA, granting both artists' first Diamond record.

 Background

 According to Tyga, the recording session for the song lasted approximately 30 minutes in a "party" environment that featured numerous people in attendance.
 He decided to speed up a "real slow" beat that producer D.A.
 Doman sent him.
 Tyga proceeded to freestyle over the modified beat which resulted in the first four bars of the song being formed.
 The song was the "second or third" he recorded in a single night.

 Offset was not originally featured on the song.
 Tyga contacted Offset the day before the first music video shoot, asking him to be a feature on the song.
 Offset sent Tyga his verse after the initial music video shoot in Los Angeles.
 That same week, Tyga flew to Atlanta and shot another part of the music video with Offset at a skating rink.